 Long-Term Use and Dependence

-If your goal is to eventually quit nicotine altogether, it’s a good idea to gradually taper down your daily usage.
-For example, if you’re currently using 10 pouches a day at 6 mg, drop to 8, then 6, and so on, over several weeks.
+If your goal is to eventually quit nicotine altogether, it’s a good idea to gradually taper down how many nicotine pouches a day you use.

 Tips for Responsible Nicotine Pouch Use